 This statement is made by Revlon International Corporation – U.K. Branch.
 It is a statement made in accordance with Section 54 of the Modern Slavery Act 2015 (the “MSA”) and covers the year from 1 January 2019 to 31 December 2019.

-At Revlon, we know that slavery, human trafficking, forced labour and servitude (Modern Slavery) is a global challenge for Governments and that companies have a significant role to play in taking appropriate measures and actions to minimize the risks of Modern Slavery occurring in their own operations and supply chains.
+At Revlon, we know that slavery, human trafficking, forced labour and servitude (Modern Slavery) is a global challenge for governments and that companies have a significant role to play in taking appropriate measures and actions to minimise the risks of Modern Slavery occurring in their own operations and supply chains.
 At Revlon, we have a zero tolerance approach to Modern Slavery of any kind within our operations and supply chain.

 BACKGROUND AND SUPPLY CHAIN